dialoganalytics/dialog-node/Readme.md

 ### Clicks

-Track links clicked by interlocutors inside a conversation.
-Pass the interlocutor's distinct Id (provided by the platform or provider) and the `url`.
+Record clicks by interlocutors inside a conversation using a trackable link.
+For every links that needs to be tracked, generate a trackable URL by passing the interlocutor's distinct Id (provided by the platform or provider) and the `url` to the `link` method.
 See [docs.dialoganalytics.com/reference/click-tracking](https://docs.dialoganalytics.com/reference/click-tracking/)

 ```js
 dialog.link('http://example.com', interlocutorDistinctId)